-Creating similarity models is manual and time consuming.
-However, the similarity model is created only once for each product family and is used during the configuration of all products.
-Moreover, our evaluation shows that capturing similarities makes it possible to automatically derive a great portion of the configuration data, which can considerably reduce configuration effort.
-When the number of configurable parameter instances is very large-often in the thousands, as in many ICSs, the benefit of such similarity models can, therefore, be substantial.
+Discussion.
+Modeling, in general, is manual and time consuming.
+This applies to our similarity modeling approach too.
+However, the effort that is put into creating similarity models is paid back because, (1) only one similarity model is created for each product family and is used during the configuration of all products, and (2) as our evaluation shows, a great portion of the configuration data can be automatically derived using similarity models, reducing the configuration effort.
+When the number of configurable parameters is very large-often in the thousands, as in many ICSs, the benefit of such similarity models can be substantial.
 This has shown to be clearly the case in our industrial case studies.

 Hardware similarities that are the basis for automated reuse in our approach are present in many embedded software systems as well as distributed networked systems.
-Therefore, we expect our results to generalize to those domains, as well as other ICSs with highly-symmetric hardware architectures.
+Therefore, we expect our results to generalize to those domains, as well as to other ICSs with highly-symmetric hardware architectures.

-10. Conclusion
+10 Conclusion

 This paper focuses on the automated similarity-based reuse of configuration data in families of integrated control systems (ICS).
-The software in such product families is usually highly configurable and can be instantiated into a product for each unique installation or hardware configuration.
 Individual ICS products, like many other embedded software systems, usually bear a high degree of similarity within their hardware structures, which results in internal similarities within their software configurations.
 In this paper, we propose an approach to model such internal similarities.
 As opposed to the commonalities in a product family that capture similarities among different products, internal similarities capture similarities among different parts of an individual product.
-In our similarity modeling approach, to enable automated reuse, we precisely model internal similarities in terms of the elements in the generic model of the product family as a set of similarity rules using OCL.
-Each similarity rule can be seen as an optional feature of the product family, therefore, introducing a point of variability.
-We use feature models to provide a user-level representation of similarity rules and the variability points they introduce.
-Such feature models provide configuration engineers with sufficient support to control the required amount of configuration reuse.
+In our similarity modeling approach, to enable automated reuse, we model internal similarities in terms of the elements in the generic model of the product family as a set of similarity rules using OCL.
+We use feature models to provide a user-level representation of similarity rules and the variabilities they introduce.
 We evaluated the effectiveness of our approach using two product configurations from our industry partner.
-Our results show that an automated similarity-based approach to configuration reuse can save more than 60% of configuration decisions, and consequently, reduce configuration effort.
+Our results show that an automated similarity-based approach to configuration reuse can save more than 60% of configuration decisions, and consequently, can reduce configuration effort.
+In future, we will conduct experiments with human subjects, to further evaluate the applicability of our approach.